asagrekin/GamesInOne/reports/Week7Report.md

 - Respond to Alpha Release feedback.

 ### Steven
-Last week's goal: By May 3
+Last week's goal: By May 9
-- Make connection with the back end, create the DLL project.
-- Add file explorer for the Add Game Screen so the user do not have to type the path.
+- Fully integrate with backend for Alpha Release
+- Add more test cases

 Progress:
-- Added File explorer to the add game screen
-- Researched on options of testing frameworks for front-end C#
-- DEcided on using MSTest, as it already included in VIsual Studio, allowing easier build and access.
-MSBuild allow easy reference of different components within my interface.
+- Successfully integrated the front and back end.
+- Image path is now optional, added default image path to our logo if not provided.
+- Tested the building/running instructions with different people to ensure it is working as expected.
+- Wrote AddScreen unit tests.

 Issue:
-- Was having difficulties setting up the CI for that framework.
-(Solved)
+- Was having trouble retrieving a list of dbObjects from backend due to struct and type differece.
+Solve by creating a functions to iterate through the list and returning it to front-end one by one.

-Goal for next week: By May 9
+Goal for next week: By May 16
-- Fully integrate with backend for Alpha Release
-- Add more test cases
+- Add custom ordering of the list.
+- Improve UI.